MicrosoftDocs/visualstudio-docs/docs/install/install-visual-studio-in-offline-environment.md

   - "pt-br"
   - "tr-tr"
 ---
-# Install Visual Studio in an offline environment
+# Special considerations for installing Visual Studio in an offline environment

-## Create an offline layout
+## Create a local layout
 * For details, see [Create a network-based installation of Visual Studio](create-a-network-installation-of-visual-studio.md)

 ## Install certificates needed by VS Setup